 - Congratulate — celebrate employees for the great work they do

-So read on to discover how to implement the 5Cs and adopt employee engagement best practices within your organization.
+So, read on to discover how to implement the 5 C’s and adopt these best practices for employee engagement within your organization.

-1. Create a supportive environment
+1. Care: create a supportive environment

 44% of employees experience a lot of stress at work.
 In supportive environments, employers know how to recognize and respond to stress and burnout in frontline workers.
 But they also do their best to prevent stress and burnout from occurring in the first place.

-Today’s employees expect their workplace tech solutions to be of the same (or better) quality as the tools they use in their personal lives.
-Using technology at work should be as simple as sending a direct message or scrolling through a newsfeed for company announcements.
-When workplace systems aren’t intuitive and familiar, it can add stress to the working day and cause employees to feel burdened and disengaged.
+Today’s employees expect their workplace tech solutions to be of the same quality as the tools they use in their personal lives.
+Using technology at work should be as simple as sending a direct message or scrolling a news feed for company announcements.

-2. Foster meaningful relationships
+2. Connect: foster meaningful relationships

 Employee–employee connection

 What stops a worker from moving from one hospital to another?
-Or one bus company to another?
+Or from one bus company to another?
 More often than not, a company’s values, culture, and sense of community play an important role in people choosing to stay — or to leave.

 Employee–leader connection